 Understanding iShares Silver Trust's Unusual Options Activity

-On Tuesday, shares of iShares Silver Trust (NYSE:SLV) saw unusual options activity.
-After the option alert, the stock price moved down to $23.8.
+Shares of iShares Silver Trust (NYSE:SLV) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $24.51.

 - Trade Type: CALL